 B. No trading between teams after the Friday preceding the 10th week of games.

-C. Players dropped with injury priority in the LCFFL playoffs may not be reclaimed by any Owner for the remainder of the LCFFL post-season.
+C. Injured players being replaced must be dropped from the roster (no IR assignments) after week 13.
+These players may not be reclaimed by any Owner for the remainder of the LCFFL season.

 VI.
 Starting Lineups

 - 1. Starting Lineups will consist of the following:

 1 QB, 2 RB, 3 WR, 1TE, 1 K and 1 D/ST

 - The deadline for submitting starting lineups shall be midnight ET on Saturday.
 In the case of a Thursday and/or Saturday game, the lineups shall be due at noon ET on the day of the first NFL game of the week or at a time (e.g. before the kickoff) designated by the Commissioner.

 - Default starting lineup: in the instance that the Owner fails to make a timely submission of the lineup, the prior week's lineup shall be used.
 In the instance that there is no prior week (week 1), the first lineup drafted (e.g., first QB, first and second RB's, etc.) shall be submitted by the Commissioner.